 With a precise plan in place the surgeon will do the actual surgery using the Mako robotic arm.
 The Mako Robotic Arm gives feedback during surgery to help keep the surgeon to his pre-surgical plan just as a GPS would give guidance during a road trip.
 The surgeon is always able to make “detours” during surgery using their expert judgement.

 The Mako robotic arm is a tool that the surgeon controls and moves with their hands throughout the duration of the surgery.
 Each surgeon who uses Mako goes through a training program to become certified and specifically trained in using the Mako robotic arm.
-Both Dr. Tim Lehman and Dr. Bob Thomas have become certified Mako joint specialists and are happy to work with each patient to determine the best course of action for their surgery.
+Dr. Tim Lehman, Dr. Bob Thomas and Dr. Todd Wente are certified Mako joint specialists and are happy to work with each patient to determine the best course of action for their surgery.

 The Mako robotic arm is an option for the following surgeries:

 Panorama offers the Mako procedure at Littleton Adventist Hospital in Littleton.
-If you have more questions about Mako or think you would like to consult with a doctor please call to make an appointment with Dr Thomas or Dr Lehman.
+If you have more questions about Mako or think you would like to consult with a doctor please call to make an appointment with Dr Thomas, Dr Lehman or Dr. Wente.